p4pktgen/p4pktgen/docs/tips-and-tricks.md

 we describe a few techniques you can use to take advantage of p4pktgen's capabilities in ways that might not be obvious.

+The following section covers [other topics](#other-topics), such as options to reduce the number of test cases generated for larger programs.

 ## Error messages